 Registered nurse Sonny Melton of Paris, Tennessee, died while protecting his wife, Dr. Heather Gulish Melton.

 “He saved my life,” Melton told USA Today.
 “He grabbed me from behind and started running when I felt him get shot in the back.”

-McIldoon was from Maple Ridge, British Columbia.
+Jordan McIldoon Jordan McIldoon, 23, was from Maple Ridge, British Columbia.
 His parents, Al and Angela McIldoon, confirmed their son’s death to CBC.
 They told the outlet that he was attending the music festival with his girlfriend and was expected to return on Monday night.

-Jessica Klymchuk lived in Valleyview, Alberta, and was a single mother of four.
+Jessica Klymchuk Jessica Klymchuk, 28, lived in Valleyview, Alberta, and was a single mother of four.
 She was visiting Las Vegas with her fiancé when she was killed, according to CityNews Edmonton.

-Known as “Charles” or “Chucky,” Las Vegas police officer Charleston Hartfield was also a military veteran who coached youth football.
-A friend described him as “seriously one of the nicest guys ever” and “the most true-blue American guy I’ve ever met” to the Las Vegas Review-Journal.
+Known as “Charles” or “Chucky,” Las Vegas police officer Charleston Hartfield, 34, was a military veteran who coached youth football.
+A friend described him to the Las Vegas Review-Journal as “seriously one of the nicest guys ever” and “the most true-blue American guy I’ve ever met.”

 — The Trace (@teamtrace) October 2, 2017